-Kim and Morgan want to make sure they have done all they can to "green" their title to the land before passing the land on to someone else.
-After talking with the local conservancy organization, as well as their lawyer and accountant, Morgan and Kim have decided to give the organization a conservation covenant covering all the property except the area on which the house is located.
+Kim and Morgan want to make sure they have done all they can to "green" their title to the land before passing the land on to organization, as well as their lawyer and accountant, Morgan and Kim have decided to give the organization a conservation covenant covering all the property except the area on which the house is located.
 The conservation covenant will describe all the things Morgan and Kim agree to do to protect the land.
 It also will prohibit any activities on the land, including subdivision of the land, which will disturb the important natural features of the land.
 Because the covenant will be registered against title to the land in the Land Title Register, it will apply to all future owners of the land, both Morgan's and Kim's heirs and strangers.